openebs-archive/openebs-docs/docs/alphafeatures.md

 <h4><a class="anchor" aria-hidden="true" id="Overview-scale-down"></a>Overview</h4>

 - Get the details of corresponding cStor volume.
-- Identify the replica of the cStor volume which need t be removed.
+- Identify the replica of the cStor volume which needs to be removed.
 - Modify the cStor volume specification with required change.
 - Verify that the identified volume replica is removed successfully.
-- Delete the removed volume replica.
+- Delete the CVR corresponding to the replicaID entry which was removed from cStor volume.

 <h4><a class="anchor" aria-hidden="true" id="steps-cstor-scale-down"></a>Steps to perform the scale-down of cStor volume replica</h4>